Storage

 Horizon | CLI

 Increase an existing volume's capacity by extending it.
-Note: You can increase but not decrease the size of an existing volume.
+You can increase but not decrease the size of a volume.

 1. Before the volume can be extended, it must be detached.

-2. After the volume is extended, attach the volume to an instance.
-Then resize the file system:
+3. After the volume is extended, re-attach the volume to the instance.

 Take a Volume Snapshot: